-(II) (WI) When choosing how to allocate our scarce resources, institutions serve as constraints at any given time.
+When choosing how to allocate our scarce resources, institutions serve as constraints at any given time.
 Over time, these institutions form and evolve when it appears profitable to do so.
 This course focuses on the North American story of resource use and draws on economics, law, and history to understand those processes and their implications.
 The course will provide a framework to understand why certain institutions were adopted and how they now shape our economic decisions today.
 Prerequisite: EBGN201.
-3 hours lecture; 3 semester hours.

-EBGN437, REGIONAL ECONOMICS, 3.0 Semester Hrs.
+EBGN437.
+REGIONAL ECONOMICS.
+3.0 Semester Hrs.